 I have a track record of successfully managing small and large projects, particularly in building digital systems and resources, and in developing collaborations across institutions, to support student learning.
 I am passionate about helping students and researchers transition into the highest levels of achievement through one-to-one and group teaching, and online engagement.
 I have a wider interest in university policy and governance, particularly in increasing access to educational opportunity.

-My research focuses on the relationship between poetry and music; on 20th-century poetries; and, and on interdisciplinary cultural histories of language and literature.
+My research focuses on the relationship between poetry and music; on 20th-century poetries; and, increasingly, on interdisciplinary cultural histories of language and literature.